 There are two main types of horse racing to bet on, thoroughbred races and harness racing.
 Within thoroughbred racing, there are two further subcategories called flat racing and “jump” or steeplechasing.
 Not familiar with these subcategories?
 Don’t worry, we’ll explain them all here.

 This is what most people picture when thinking of horse racing.
 A jockey on the back of a horse going around a dirt track.
 The Triple Crown is run with thoroughbred horses.
-The racing distances range from 2 furlongs (402 meters or about once around an outdoor running track) up to 3 miles.
+The racing distances ranging from 2 furlongs (402 meters or about once around an outdoor running track) up to 3 miles.
 Shorter distances are to see how fast a jockey can push a horse while the long ones are a test of stamina and the ability of a jockey to control a horse.
 The shorter distances are better suited for flat racing while jump or steeplechase races tend to be a bit longer.

-The simplest and the most popular type of horse racing in the US.
+The simplest and most popular type of horse racing in the US.
 Just a jockey on a horse going around a track with no obstacles in the way.
 These races are built for speed.
 The fastest horses can complete a 1-mile race in a little over 1 minute and 30 seconds.

 Jump and Steeplechase Racing

 More popular in Britain than in the US, although it still has a presence here.
-Jockeys race horses through a track with obstacles.
+Jockeys run horses through a track with obstacles.
 Usually, they’re hurdles (neatly trimmed bushes and hedges) and ditches filled with water.
 It’s similar to the steeplechase that you sometimes see runners doing when watching the Olympics.
 Steeplechase horse racing is much more controlled and measured.
 The jockeys are technical specialists and great a managing the horses they ride.